MUSEUM PROGRAM ASSISTANT (Young Canada Works)

 To Apply:

-Mailed, faxed, and late applications will not be considered.
+Mailed or faxed applications will not be considered.
 We thank all applicants for their interest, but only candidates selected for an interview will be contacted.

 General Information:

 Osgoode Township Museum is an equal opportunity employer.
 We encourage applications from all equity seeking groups, including women, Indigenous peoples and persons of all races, ethnic origins, religions, abilities, sexual orientations, and gender identities and expressions.
-OTM can provide accommodation during all parts of the hiring process, upon request to applicants with disabilities.
+The OTM can provide accommodation during all parts of the hiring process, upon request to applicants with disabilities.

-The former Osgoode Township was a division of Carleton County which became a part of the City of Ottawa through amalgamation in 2001.
+The former Osgoode Township was a division of Carleton County which became a part of the City of Ottawa during amalgamation in 2001.
 The Osgoode Township Museum is located in the southernmost section of the City of Ottawa.
 The communities in the former Osgoode Township include Vernon, Marvelville, Marionville, Kenmore, Greely, Metcalfe, Osgoode, Manotick Station and Enniskerry.
 Our organization is committed to preserving and sharing the history of these Osgoode communities.